-You can buy or build special enclosure with timer and light to expose your boards.
+You can buy or build a special enclosure with a timer and light to expose your boards.
 Although building it is probably an interesting project unto itself, I’ve found that a cheap desk lamp that I’ve found at a Home Depot discount rack one day, coupled with a simple daylight CFL (“Compact Fluorescent Lamp”) bulb, does the job perfectly.
 For consistency, I use that lamp (and the bulb) only for this task.
 Therefore, the bulb has only a few hours of usage and it’s still at its full brightness capacity.

 The CFL has to be a wide-spectrum daylight type to emit energy at wavelengths matched to PCB photoresist.
 Don’t overthink that.
 Buy a simple “daylight” bulb instead of a specialized bulb and it will work.

-When I started using photoresist, I made one board with various marks and gradually exposed parts of it by pulling a shade over it in one-minute increments.
+When I started using a photoresist, I made one board with various marks and gradually exposed parts of it by pulling a shade over it in one-minute increments.
 I wanted to find out the efficiency of that CFL bulb and the required exposure.
 I was surprised to find out just how forgiving that time was: the traces were underexposed to about 4-5 minutes of exposure, and then they were perfect until around 14 minutes where they started showing signs of overexposure.

 Since then, I am always using a 10-minute exposure and I am getting consistently good results.

 Making a single-layer board is easy: it needs no alignment marks besides those to align double transparency prints for a better black.
 Make sure to print board outlines to help you position the transparency over the board.
-Cover it with a glass and expose for 10 minutes.
+Cover it with a glass and expose it for 10 minutes.

 Making a double-side board requires additional layer alignment.
-When preparing this “sandwich”, the time is important: the photosensitive board is exposed while you are taping the foils.
-I use small pieces of double-side tapes glued to the corners of a bottom mask; position the board on it which sticks it to the transparency.
+When preparing this “sandwich”, time is important: the photosensitive board is exposed while you are taping the foils.
+I use small pieces of double-sided tapes glued to the corners of a bottom mask; position the board on it which sticks it to the transparency.
 Then I put a small double tape between the top transparency and the top glass, so by moving the glass I can align the top mask.
 Then I cover the board and align the top.
 After exposing the top for 10 min I flip it over (at which point it does not matter if the old top moves) and expose the bottom for 10 min.

 Have a developer solution and water containers ready.
 I am using MG #418 positive developer.
-It is a liquid and it should be mixed with water in 1:10 ratio.
-500ml bottle will last you long time.
+It is a liquid and it should be mixed with water in a 1:10 ratio.
+500ml bottle will last you a long time.
 I use a syringe to measure developer and water.

 Immediately after CFL light exposure peel off any tape from the corners of the board and dip it into the developer solution.
 I use a small disposable brush to lightly brush the board and very quickly the traces will be visible.
-When they are visible and sharp, stop the developing process by rinsing it with plain water (just keep another plastic tray with water next to it).
+When they are visible and sharp, stop the developing process by rinsing them with plain water (just keep another plastic tray with water next to it).
 Dry it lightly with a paper towel and store it in the original protective bag – it can stay there; you can etch it later.